-- (a) unsubstantiated, no further proceedings shall be taken; or - (b) substantiated, the National Assembly shall- - (i) afford the Cabinet Secretary an opportunity to be heard; and - (ii) vote on whether to approve the resolution requiring the Cabinet Secretary to be dismissed. - 11.
-Pursuant to Article 152(10) of the Constitution, if a resolution under subsection (10)(b)(ii) is supported by a majority of the members of the National Assembly-
+- (a) unsubstantiated, no further proceedings shall be taken in respect of that allegation; or - (b) substantiated, the National Assembly shall- - (i) afford the Cabinet Secretary an opportunity to be heard; and - (ii) vote on whether to approve the resolution requiring the Cabinet Secretary to be dismissed. - 11.
+Pursuant to Article 152 (10) of the Constitution, if a resolution under section 10 (b) (ii) is supported by a majority of the members of the National Assembly-